MA in Archaeological Heritage

 Thesis Project Presentation

-The student must submit a Masters (Non-Thesis) request in MyGrad prior to completing their presentation.
+The student must submit a Masters Degree Request in MyGrad prior to completing their presentation.
 MA students will work closely with their advisor(s) and committee members to review drafts of their project and context statement.
 When the committee is satisfied with that work and approve awarding of the MA degree, students will present their project to the department and other invited guests.
 The presentation should be in the style of a professional or academic conference paper, typically a 15-20 minute presentation followed by q/a with the audience.
 Presentations should be done in the same quarter as degree completion.

 Subsequent Studies